ronaldcotton/ExoSkeleton/README.md

 ### What's in the download?

-The download includes Skeleton's CSS, Normalize CSS as a reset, a sample favicon, and an index.html as a starting point.
+The download includes Skeleton's CSS, Normalize CSS as a reset, and an index.html as a starting point.
+Favicons are created from https://realfavicongenerator.net from 260x260+ square sources.
+For Favicon Generator Options -> Path, choose /images/.

 ```
 ExoSkeleton/